jgato/jgato/random_docs/ACM_and_RH_installations.md

       cluster-name: sno1
 ```

-So images are customized (and stored) for each host that will be created.
+So, images are customized (and stored) for each host that will be created.

 The next step, it is to put these images into the BMC VirtualMedia of each host.
 And here it comes another component [BareMetalOperator](https://github.com/metal3-io/baremetal-operator) and a new Kubernetes Resource: BareMetalHost.